nicolaCirillo/ate-it/docs/index.md

 ### Subtask B - Term Variants Clustering.

 From the list of unique extracted terms, participants are then required to cluster together those terms that refer to the same underlying concept.
 For example, *“raccolta porta a porta”* and *“raccolta domiciliare”* should be placed in the same cluster.
 Each cluster should represent a single concept within the waste management domain.
 This subtask focuses on synonymy, lexical variation, and compositional semantics.
 Both subtasks are designed to be linguistically and computationally challenging.
-The first subtask requires models to generalize from sparse domain-specific training examples.
+The first subtask requires models to generalise from sparse domain-specific training examples.
 The second requires semantic comparison and abstraction over morphologically and syntactically diverse variants.

 ---
 ## EVALITA Evaluation Campaign